 Pulaski Skyway full closure at Tonnele Circle this weekend

-(Trenton) - New Jersey Department of Transportation (NJDOT) officials today announced the approach to the Pulaski Skyway before the crossover to the northbound lanes is scheduled to be closed this weekend to install deck panels with traffic being diverted into Tonnele Circle as the rehabilitation of the historic 85-year-old bridge advances.
+(Trenton) - New Jersey Department of Transportation (NJDOT) officials today announced the Pulaski Skyway is scheduled to be closed this weekend for concrete work as the rehabilitation of the historic 85-year-old bridge advances.

 To avoid delays, NJDOT is encouraging motorists to use the NJ Turnpike-Hudson County Extension to all destinations west and south, including I-78, or to I-280/Route 7 and Route 1&9 Truck southbound.

 Beginning at 9 p.m.
 Friday, October 20 until 5 a.m.
 Monday, October 23, NJDOT’s contractor, CCA Civil Inc.-Daidone Joint Venture, is scheduled to close the Pulaski Skyway southbound at the off ramp to I-280/Route 7 and Route 1&9 southbound to install ultra-high performance concrete and related work.

 The ramp from Tonnele Circle to the Skyway also will be closed beginning at 7 p.m.
 Friday, October 20, until 3 p.m.
 Monday, October 23, with traffic detoured to Route 1&9 Truck south.

 Traffic on Route 1&9 south heading toward Tonnele Circle is encouraged to stay right and use the ramp to Route 1&9 Truck.

 Heavy congestion and delays are expected in Tonnele Circle.
 The work is being coordinated with the Pulaski Skyway Contract 2 project that is rehabilitating Route 139 upper and lower levels.

 Leaving the Holland Tunnel, motorists will have the following options: